ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/data-entities.md

 ### Directories on the web; dataset distributions

 A _Directory File Entry_ or [Dataset] identifier expressed as an absolute URL on the web can be harder to download than a [File] because it consists of multiple resources.
-It is RECOMMENDED that such directories have a complete listing of their content in [hasPart], enabling download traversal, or are themselves RO-Crates.
+It is RECOMMENDED that such directories have a complete listing of their content in [hasPart], enabling download traversal, or are themselves RO-Crates (see [Referencing other RO-Crates](#referencing-other-ro-crates)).

 ## Adding detailed descriptions of File encodings